 Ecstasy, also known as MDMA or “molly”, is a well-known substance known to induce feelings of euphoria and bliss, followed by a notorious, depressive period known as a come-down.
 Despite its reputation as a party drug though, in recent years, it has undergone trials for treating mental health disorders including Post Traumatic Stress Disorder (PTSD) and depression.
 But how effective is it?

-Although therapeutic treatments involving ecstasy have been successful in achieving breakthroughs sooner than other methods, other studies have shown that its consumption may be linked to depression in a high number of users.
-For example, a study from 2014 showed that past-users of ecstasy were at a higher risk of clinical levels of depression, impulsiveness, and sleep disturbance than non-users (Taurah: 2014).
+Although therapeutic treatments involving ecstasy have been successful in achieving breakthroughs sooner than more conventional methods, some studies have shown that its usage may be linked to depression in a high number of users.
+A study from 2014 for example showed that past-users of the drug were at a higher risk of clinical levels of depression, impulsiveness, and sleep disturbance than non-users (Taurah: 2014).
 Another study indicated that teenagers who use ecstasy are more likely than their peers to suffer from elevated depressive symptoms (Montreal University: 2012).

-How does this happen?
-When taken, ecstasy increases the activity of at least three neurotransmitters, specifically: serotonin, norepinephrine and dopamine.
-The increase of serotonin production in particular likely causes the euphoric experience the substance is known for.
-By releasing large amounts of serotonin in this way, the brain soon becomes depleted of this neurotransmitter, leading to a come-down during the following days.
+But how?
+When taken, ecstasy increases the activity of at least three neurotransmitters.
+Specifically, these are serotonin, norepinephrine and dopamine.
+The increase in serotonin production is likely responsable for the euphoric experience the substance is known for.
+However, by releasing large amounts of serotonin in this way, the brain soon becomes depleted of this neurotransmitter, leading to a come-down during the following days.

 Despite these cautions, however, it is possible that such negative outcomes may be linked to how the studies were conducted, how dosages were managed, and how participants were guided through their experience.
-In this way, studies looking at the after-effects of people taking the drug recreationally will not accurately reflect its therapeutic potential.
+Given legal restructions on conducting academic trials with the drug until recently, for the most part, studies on ecstacsy have been based upon self-reported cases of people taking the drug recreationally, and so do not necessarily reflect its therapeutic potential.

 Although the substance certainly has a risk factor when taken in certain conditions- from taking excessive doses to the substance’s purity being uncontrolled- there is substantial research into how it may be taken safely to prevent negative side effects.
 Supplements including Alpha Lipoic Acid, Ginger and Vitamin E for example are backed by research to take in conjunction with ecstasy for their neuroprotective properties (Rollesafe.org).